Muhammad95959/Knowledge-Land/README.md

 # Main goal
-- Create a website that allows users to upload questions and answers throw a dedicated page or by uploading a file of certain format like csv
+- Create a website that allows users to upload questions and answers through a dedicated page or by uploading a file of certain format like csv
 - Allow them to sign up and login to the website to be allowed to upload
 - The logged in user should be able to create collections of questions and answers and name them and share them or keep them for private usage
 - Allow the users how are not logged in to view the questions and answers in a form of a quiz